TareqNewazShahriar/signalr-state-retainer/README.md

 ```js
 signalrHubName: 'NotificationHub'
 ```
-* getListMethodName *(string) / optional*: Name of the SignalR server-side method which will be called at the beginning of the application session to get a list of notification/chat data you want the user to see when they just signed-in.
+* getListMethodName *(string) / optional*: Name of the SignalR server-side method which will be called at the beginning of the application session to get a list of notification/chat data you want the user to see when they will be signed-in.
 For example:
 ```js
 getListMethodName: 'notificationList'
 ```